FurryCoders/FAAPI/README.md

 ## Requirements

 Python 3.9+ is necessary to run this library.
+[Poetry](https://python-poetry.org) is used for packaging and dependency management.

 ## Usage